Commentary: Guidance for Outsourcing Professionals

 Exit momentum has finally taken off in Latin America.
 Global companies are making valuable acquisitions in the region, and you don’t have to look hard to see why.

-Remote work, telework, home office, virtual work or telecommuting: call it what you want, but the fact of the matter is this new work modality is already widespread in countries such as the… Read More »
+Remote work, telework, home office, virtual work or telecommuting: call it what you want, but the fact of the matter is this new work modality is already widespread in countries such as the United States.
+But how are countries in the Latin… Read More »

 Tim Norton, Director of Vendor Management at UPS, explains why an IT service provider’s “best” resources aren’t necessarily the ones he wants on his projects, and how demanding them can affect the final result.

 Times Higher Education recently released its ranking of Latin America’s leading universities and, to the surprise of few who follow the region closely, Brazilian universities topped the list.
-Brazil’s impressive performance owes to… Read More »
+Brazil’s impressive performance owes to generous state funding for universities, competitive admissions,… Read More »

 Lutz Remmers describes how the customer service hierarchy is becoming more self-service oriented, pushing human interaction to the “last resort” category for today’s consumers.